school-lunch2050/kyushoku2050.org/content/about_en.md

 More information can be found at the <a href="https://www.feastproject.org/en/blog_future-school-lunch-installation/?fbclid=IwAR11CYmO_0o1p2-xj2AiRdRu0cdITSE4YrZm8T4WmpFsDwr1jStEQIGAbIg" target="_blank">FEAST Page.</a></dd>

-_The School Lunch 2050 homepage has been funded by the <a href="https://www.chikyu.ac.jp/rihn_e/index.html">Research Institute for Humanity and Nature.</a></dd>._
+_The School Lunch 2050 homepage has been funded by [National Institutes for Humanities][nihu] and the [Research Institute for Humanity and Nature][rihn]._

 ### License Information

 The photos of the lunch sets are licensed under the [Creative Commons BY SA license][cc-by-sa] by the [FEAST Project][feast].

-The scenario illustrations are specifically licensed for the _kyushoku2050.org_ website, _Copyright by:_
+The scenario illustrations are specifically licensed for the_school-lunch2050.org_website and the _kyushoku2050.org_ website, _Copyright by:_

 > [Sustena Inc.][sustena]<br/>
 > 〒151-0063 Tokyo, Shibuya City, Tomigaya, 1-chōme−46−7<br/>